Starring: Heather Langenkamp, Robert Englund, Johnny Depp, Amanda Wyss, Jsu Garcia

 Upon hearing her theory everyone thinks she is crazy, including her boyfriend, Glenn (Depp).
 Nancy finds more out about this man.
 His name is Fred Krueger and he was a child murderer in life.
 When he was released despite his crimes, the parents in the neighborhood took matters in to their own hands and burned him alive.
 Now he is out for revenge and the unlucky kids of Elm Street are his target.
 Nancy realizes that her only hope in saving her friends and her own life is if she can take him out of her dream and bring him in to reality to defeat him.
 She just has to make sure she’s ready for him.
 Otherwise, Nancy will be his next victim and truly helpless from preventing Freddy’s terror reign.

-Heather Langenkamp is shines as Nancy.
-She is very likeable and kind, yet determined and fierce.
+Heather Langenkamp shines as Nancy.
+She is very likable and kind, yet determined and fierce.
 Many would be too afraid to even challenge Freddy and she is really the first to since his death.
-Of course Freddy would not be the villain he is without Robert Englund.
+Her intelligence, resilience, and actively fighting for survival is intoxicating.
+Freddy would not be the villain he is without Robert Englund.
+So much of Freddy and the effectiveness of this nightmare is what Robert and Wes created together, each bringing a part of Freddy alive.
+Robert’s voice, mannerisms, wit, and dark presence fuels the character and makes him equally terrifying and thrilling to watch.
 He brings the evils that embody Freddy to life with that dark sense of humor that is both completely demented and frightening.
-You can’t forget about Johnny Depp here in his first major role.
-I am not a Depp fan, but it’s fun to see him here.
-Not to mention he has one of the best death scenes as he gets sucked in to the bed only to find his blood and guts splattered all over the ceiling.

 Wes Craven created a remarkable horror film with A Nightmare on Elm Street.
-Although he has had many frightening and unique films, A Nightmare on Elm Street is his masterpiece.
+Although he has had many frightening and unique films, A Nightmare on Elm Street is his masterpiece in my opinion.
+It was one of the first horror films that really exhilarated me and explored deeper themes of fear and the need to always keep fighting no matter how hopeless or unreal the nightmare seems.
 Dreams have always been a safety net.
 No matter how horrifying something might seem, it’s only a dream.
 Craven takes away this assurance.
 Even though some people say that you can control your dreams that doesn’t seem to be the case here.
 Freddy is the one that is in control.
 Also there is a very strong psychological aspect; Freddy gets his power by those fearing him.
 It is all through the mind and dreams are the immediate connection that opens that portal.

 A Nightmare on Elm Street gave birth to the most effective slasher villain.
-He is more in your face than Jason and Michael.
 His supernatural abilities give him speed and time on his side making it impossible for his victims to get away.
 As he has knives for fingers he has weapons attached to his body ready to strike at any time.
-Plus he is often battling his victims in the dream world in which he is the master.
-Of course his language and sense of humor sets him apart from the rest.
-Sure an ominous and mysterious killer is scary, but the way Freddy cracks morbid jokes makes him seem even crazier and out of his mind.
-Someone like that is even more dangerous and frightening because you never know what is going to happen next.
-Before you know it, the victims may not even be there left to fear him, but their fear has a way of getting passed on to someone else, enriching Freddy’s cycle of “fresh meat”.
+He battles his victims in the dream world, where they are most off guard and where he is the master.